ShubhSingh/HibernateTutorialBestOne/README.md

 1. Start Derby by running startNetworkServer.bat
 2. Now In Eclipse open Data Source Explorer View.
-3. Create a new connection with name HibernateDerbyDB and enter following vales.
+3. Create a new connection with name HibernateDerbyDB and enter following values.
 4. Host: localhost
 5. port: 1527
 6. user: user